Minituff/nautical-backup/docs/arguments.md

 ```properties
 SKIP_STOPPING=example1,example2
 ```
-!!! warning "Not stoppping containers can produce *corrupt* backups."
+!!! warning "Not stopping containers can produce *corrupt* backups."
     Containers with databases--particularly SQL--need to be shutdown before backup.

     Only do this on containers you know for certain do not need to be shutdown before backup.